snak3bite/oraclephpwizard/INSTALL.md

 * Oracle Instant Client (tested with version 12.2)

 ## In oracle
 Download and compile pck_opw_procinfo.sql.
-Make shure that you connect with the same user that owns the packages and procedures that you want to create code for.
+Make sure that you connect with the same user that owns the packages and procedures that you want to create code for.
 You can for example do this in SQL Developer or in SQLPlus.
 In the latter you would do:
 ```
 SQL> @pck_opw_procinfo.sql